All You Need To Know About Composting & How To Make Yours

 • Increasing plant growth and soil cover,

-• Buffering soil pH which can increase vegetation establishment and growth.
+• Buffering soil pH can increase vegetation establishment and growth.

 • Reducing soil particle dislodging.

-• Increasing water holding capacity of soil which reduces runoff.
+• Increasing water water-holding capacity of soil reduces runoff.

 • Alleviates soil compaction by increasing soil structure.